Back to blog

 Venkat Peri's “From Routers to Reasoning” (Advisor360) presents a compelling framework for how agent architectures have evolved over the last three years.
 He identifies four distinct phases, each one a response to the failure mode of the previous.
 We want to credit that framing here, extend it, and explain why we think the fifth phase — skills — is the one that actually changes the game.

 Phase 4: Deep reasoning agents (2024–25).
 Instead of more agents, make one agent smarter.
 Longer context windows, better chain-of-thought, tool use built into the model.
-This works — until you need the agent to follow YOUR process, not the model's default reasoning.
+This works — until you need the agent to follow YOUR process.

 Peri identifies a fifth phase: skills.
 We agree — this is the phase that matters.
 Not because it makes the model smarter, but because it changes who can define agent behavior and how that behavior gets packaged, shared, and maintained.